 Contact at your host university

 Save the name and contact details of your Study Abroad Adviser at your host institution on your mobile phone.
 It is always important to ensure that you have a contact in the host country if you need it in case of emergencies upon your arrival.
+If you are not sure who your contact in your host country is, please contact the Outgoing Study Abroad team for advice.

 Emergency contact page on your passport